tum-esm/ivy/paper/paper.md

 Distributed sensor networks monitor environmental conditions at remote locations.
 Each sensor node produces various time series data streams and system logs and sends this data to a central backend.
 A "sensor node" is an autonomous system collecting data from one or multiple sensors connected to it, operated 24/7 by a Data Acquisition System (DAS).
 As part of the ICOS Cities PAUL Project [@paul], our group has developed a network of 20 autonomous GHG (greenhouse gas) sensor nodes [@midcost].

-Since the software architecture of a DAS is independent of a specific sensor network, we present Ivy – a boilerplate for a DAS that supports configuring and updating itself remotely.
+Since the software architecture of a DAS is independent of a specific sensor network, we present Ivy – a boilerplate codebase and architecture for a DAS that supports configuring and updating itself remotely.
 Research teams building a new sensor network can use Ivy as a base for their own network-specific DAS.
-Ivy provides the core architecture, and users of the boilerplate only have to plug in their network-specific hardware logic to make it operational.
-Ivy is designed to be customized: one can switch to another documentation system, add another backend, or remove unused parts of the boilerplate.
+Ivy provides the core architecture, and users of the boilerplate codebase only have to plug in their network-specific hardware logic to make it operational.
+Ivy is designed to be customized: one can switch to another documentation system, add another backend, or remove unused parts of Ivy.

 \vspace{4mm}